confluentinc/ksql/docs/syntax-reference.rst

  KAFKA_TOPIC (required)   | The name of the Kafka topic that backs this stream.
 The topic must already exist in Kafka.
  VALUE_FORMAT (required)  | Specifies the serialization format of the message value in the topic.
 Supported formats:
                           | ``JSON``, ``DELIMITED`` (comma-separated value), and ``AVRO``.
  KEY                      | Associates the message key in the Kafka topic with a column in the KSQL stream.
 You must be sure that the record key corresponds to the value in the key column and is in the right format.
-For more information, see :ref:`ksql_key_restraints`
+For more information, see :ref:`ksql_key_constraints`
  TIMESTAMP                | Associates a field within the message value in the Kafka topic with the ``ROWTIME`` column
                           | in the KSQL stream.
 If not supplied, the timestamp of the Kafka message, from the source
                           | stream, will be used.
 Time-based operations such as windowing will process